davidmold/code-crow/docs/context-brief.md

       queryOptions.canUseTool = this.createCanUseTool(sessionId);
     }

-    // Use continueFromSession if we want to continue and session exists if (continueSession && await fs.pathExists(sessionFile)) {
+    // Use continueSession if we want to continue and session exists if (continueSession && await fs.pathExists(sessionFile)) {
-      queryOptions.continueFromSession = sessionFile;
+      queryOptions.continueSession = true;
       console.log(`🔗 Continuing from session: ${sessionFile}`);
     } else {
       // New session - the SDK will create the session file automatically